Management Information System Career Scope

 Following are the major components of the manual information system:

-- Business Procedures –these are measures put in place that define the rules for processing data, storing it, analysing it and producing information
+Business Procedures –these are measures put in place that define the rules for processing data, storing it, analyzing it, and producing information

-- Reports –the reports are generated after manually analysing the data from the filing system and compiling it.
+Reports –the reports are generated after manually analyzing the data from the filing system and compiling it.

 Advantages of Manual Information System: